Cheesy ham and potato hash

-This is such a versatile year-round recipe – you can use greens in place of the cabbage and smoked bacon in place of the ham.
+Ring the changes with greens in place of the cabbage and smoked bacon in place of the ham, making this a versatile year-round recipe

 - Low-calorie cooking spray